amifaraj/amifaraj.github.io/Activities/index.md

 ## 2023

+- **Dec 13th, 2022**- A short paper on the patterns of gender-specilizing query reformulation got accepted at [SIGIR 2023](https://sigir.org/sigir2023/).
+This is an outcome of my work durning my internship at Microsoft.
+I got the opportunity to collaborate with Bhaskar Mirtra, Nick Craswell, and Michael Ekstrand.

 - **Jan 20th, 2022**- I gave a talk on my work on fair ranking metrics at the monthly meetup series of [Information Retrieval Lab at the University of Amsterdam](https://irlab.science.uva.nl/) called Search Engines Amsterdam (SEA)[https://www.meetup.com/SEA-Search-Engines-Amsterdam/events/].

 ## 2022